wp-plugins/easy-error-reporting/readme.txt

 Method 2 (WordPress Add New Plugin):

-    Go to ‘add new’ menu under ‘plugins’ tab in your word-press admin.
+    Go to ‘Add New’ menu under ‘Plugins’ tab in your word-press admin.
-    Search ‘Simple Error Reporting’ plugin using search option.
+    Search ‘Easy Error Reporting’ plugin using search option.
     Find the plugin and click ‘Install Now’ link.
     Finally click activate plug-in link to activate the plug-in.